Every year nearly one million Americans suffer through the severe pain of kidney stones, yet most kidney stones are completely avoidable.

 Keep in mind that lowering oxalate is not just done by using the Harvard list or any other list.
 There is more to it—the HOW I’ve been talking about.
 Adding calcium to your diet and lowering the highest oxalate foods are the main reasons patients are successful in lowering their urine oxalate.

-Also, although this is not listed as one of our elements of the Kidney Stone Diet, I teach this to all of my patients.
+Also, although this is not listed as one of the elements of the Kidney Stone Diet, I teach this to all of my patients.
 Portion is key in all we drink and eat.
 Many of you had to pay me a visit because you overate healthy foods like almonds and spinach.
 Even healthy foods should not be overeaten and eating a variety of foods should be your goal.
-Each week buy a new low oxalate fruit or veggies either frozen or fresh.
+Each week, buy a new low-oxalate fruit or veggie, either frozen or fresh.
 It’s important to get out of your comfort zone and explore all different foods and recipes.

 There you have it.
 The Kidney Stone Diet!